Countdown to Kindergarten

 Information on Kindergarten Registration in Broward County Public Schools (BCPS) Kindergarten Registration

-All Broward early childhood programs with VPK children are invited to register to be a part of the Broward Countdown to Kindergarten Campaign.
-Registered participants will:
+All Broward early childhood programs with VPK children are invited to be a part of the Broward Countdown to Kindergarten Campaign.

-- Receive a copy of the book Look Out Kindergarten, Here I Come by Nancy Carlson (will be mailed directly to address provided by second week in April)
+- Click on the title to watch the book Look Out Kindergarten, Here I Come by Nancy Carlson

 - Receive information and access to resources to support kindergarten transition throughout spring and summer (see below for ideas)